-How to do a basic annual service of your inflatable lifejacket, checking the lifejacket for damage, airtightness and the inflation mechanism
+How to do some basic checks of your inflatable lifejacket, checking the lifejacket for damage, airtightness and the inflation mechanism

 It’s recommended that you take your lifejackets for a full service every year, but for many boat owners this job is near the bottom of the ‘to-do’ list and often forgotten.